-Pressure Cooker New England Boiled Dinner (Corned Beef and Cabbage) only takes an hour in the Pressure Cooker.
+Pressure Cooker New England Boiled Dinner (Corned Beef and Cabbage) is ready in less than two hours in the Pressure Cooker.

 My family has always called this dish “New England Boiled Dinner,” as we use Corned Beef.
 If a “Beef Roast” is used, then it is called “Corned Beef and Cabbage.”
 Interesting, huh?